-Bioeconomic modeling approach integrates biophysical and economic information, into a single integrated model.
-These models are capable of evaluating the potential effects of new productivity enhancing crops and NRM technologies, policies and market incentives on human welfare as well as the quality of the resource base and the environment (Shiferaw et al. 2004; Woelcke 2006; Schreinemachers and Berger 2011).
-The bioeconomic models are useful to evaluate the potential effects of new productivity enhancing crops and NRM technologies, policies and market incentives on human welfare as well as the quality of the resource base and the environment (Shiferaw et al. 2004; Woelcke 2006; Schreinemachers in prioritization of technologies, policies and market incentives on human welfare as well as the quality of the resource base and the environment (Shiferaw et al. 2004).
-The analysis will provide the researchers and decision makers in prioritization of technologies that may improve the farmers' economic efficiency and welfare as well as the condition of the natural resource base over time.
+Bioeconomic modelling approach integrates biophysical and economic information into a single integrated model.
+These models are capable of evaluating the potential effects of new productivity-enhancing crops and NRM technologies, policies and market incentives on human welfare as well as the quality of the resource base and the environment (Shiferaw et al. 2004; Woelcke 2006; Schreinemachers and Berger 2011).
+The bioeconomic models are useful to evaluate the potential effects of new productivity-enhancing crops and NRM technologies, policies and market incentives on human welfare as well as the quality of the resource base and the environment (Shiferaw et al. 2004).
+The analysis will provide the researchers and decision-makers in prioritization of technologies that may improve the farmers' economic efficiency and welfare as well as the condition of the natural resource base over time.
 Bioeconomic models have been applied at the household level (e.g., Holden and Shiferaw 2004; Holden et al. 2004; Woelcke 2006), at village and watershed levels (e.g., Barbier 1998; Barbier and Bergeron 2001; Sankhayan and Hofstad 2001; Okumu et al. 2002) and for agricultural sector (e.g., Schipper 1996).

-The main advantages of using bioeconomic models for NRM technologies and policy impact assessment are i) consistent treatment of complex biophysical and socio-economic variables, providing a suitable tool for interdisciplinary analysis; ii) allow sequential and simultaneous interactions between biophysical and socio-economic variables; iii) used to assess the potential impacts of new technologies and policies (ex-ante impact assessment); iv) capture both direct and indirect effects (i.e. the total effect of technology or policy change can be estimated) and v) used to carry out sensitivity analyses in relation to various types of uncertainties.
+The main advantages of using bioeconomic models for NRM technologies and policy impact assessment are (1) consistent treatment of complex biophysical and socioeconomic variables, providing a suitable tool for interdisciplinary analysis; (2) allow sequential and simultaneous interactions between biophysical and socioeconomic variables; (3) used to assess the potential impacts of new technologies and policies (ex-ante impact assessment); (4) capture both direct and indirect effects (i.e., the total effect of technology or policy change can be estimated); and (5) used to carry out sensitivity analyses in relation to various types of uncertainties.